eraynai/idd-er.github.io/README.md

 ![man at computer](img/man_with_computer.jpg)

 `<p>The fees for domestic students are different than the fees for international student.
-Please see the chart below that indicates the fee structure for the </p>`
+Please see the chart below that indicates the fee structure for the pricing in CDB Dollars</p>`

-| Domestic Per Year | International Per Year
+| Domestic Students Per Year | International Students Per Year
 | ------------- |:-------------:|
 | $8,882.00      | $16,770.00 |